 The accumulations of toxins and impurities in the physiology (referred to as amain Ayurveda) can also play a role in the outbreak of psoriasis.
 During the summer months, the physiology reacts to the extreme external heat by turning down its own internal heat.
 As metabolism decreases, so does the ability to digest food.
 When we do not properly digest food, a sticky substance (ama) is produced that is not able to be utilized by the body.
 Instead it builds up in tissues, joints and channels of circulation, blocking the healthy functioning of the body.
 Unless you adjust your summer diet accordingly, it is easy to create ama during the hot months of the year.

 Moving from Pitta season to Vata season does not automatically improve our digestion.
 In the fall, when Vata becomes more predominant in our environment, the drying quality of Vata can adversely affect our digestion.
 This combination of accumulated Pitta, increasing Vata, poor digestion and accumulated ama can lead to all kinds of health problems, including psoriasis.
 Seasonal transitions are known to be especially can be hard on the phsyiology.
-This is why the ancient texts of Ayurveda encourage Panchakarma(traditional purification and detoxification treatments) at the end/beginning of each season.
+This is why the ancient texts of Ayurveda encourage Panchakarma(traditional purification treatments) at the end/beginning of each season.
 While quarterly Panchakarma treatments may not fit into our busy modern-day lives, an Ayurvedic expert can suggest to you which seasonal transition puts the most demands on your physiology.
 Even once a year Panchakarma can help keep the body balanced and functioning properly.

 The Ayurveda approach to the treatment of psoriaisis is multi-dimentional, and includes recommendations for diet, daily routine, yoga and meditation to reduce stress, herbal formulas, Panchakarma and other purification procedures.